R4Sput1n/Book-Store/README.md

 ```
 You can easily generate secret key using  an online generator like [this one](https://djecrety.ir/)

-### Add default picture for books covers and default pdf
-Create `media` directory inside your project's directory

-Inside this directory put default picture for books covers and name it `default.jpg` and default pdf file for all the books and name is `default.pdf`

-You can use ones from this repository
 ### Migrations
 Before adding anything to database make migrations first
 Run command in terminal: